zettaMarge/cart-315/Process/README.md

     - having a bunch of those hiking warning signs (rock slides, exclamation point in triangle, hazardous cliff, etc) near where the battle takes place
     - addon: some visual effect on the edges of the screen that get more pronounced as u get closer
 - overworld scene raises concern of player movement being jittery when colliding w walls & even clipping. jitteriness fixed by replacing Update w FixedUpdate, but clipping still happens at the junction of walls
+- changed back to Update, fixed clipping by using AddForce instead of changing the position. still some fixes to do on that front but Good Enough for now

 Whats left for later iterations from initial plan (*if time permits):
 - properly refactor attack manager (abstractize + redo attack transitions to better fit concept)